sahahn/parc_scaling/docs/ensemble_by_pipeline.md

 We can conclude here that the SVM based ensembles of pipelines outperforms the Elastic-Net and LGBM based ensembles.
 That said, the differential performance is not quite as large as we saw earlier in the simmilar inter-pipeline single parcellation comparison.

 - Click [here](./ensemble_interpipe_table.html) to see the full results table containing ensemble inter-pipeline specific results.

+## All Intra-Pipeline

+Included below is an interactive intra-pipeline visualization including results across both the single parcellations and multiple parcellations
+Click [Here](./interactive5.html) for a fullscreen version of the plot.

+{% include interactive5.html %}